 Bob Duke has some GREAT lectures on youtube, especially this one on Why students don’t learn what we think we teach.

-I will warn you, many of the lectures are the same lecture delivered slightly differently.
+Many of the lectures are the same lecture delivered slightly differently.
 Parse wisely.

 The biggest take away for me, though, is his “Vision of Students as Accomplished Learners,” which reduces our ideal students into the following qualities or behaviors: